KishoreKammela/JobBoardly/docs/employer-features.md

   - **Output/Effect**: Displays a list of relevant candidate UIDs with detailed reasoning for the match.
 - **Company & Job Data (Firebase Firestore):**
   - **Company Profile**: Updated in `companies` collection.
 Admin approval required for new/significant changes.
 Saving requires confirmation.
 Editing restricted if company status is 'suspended' or 'deleted'.
   - **Job Postings**: Created/updated in `jobs` collection.
 Submitting/updating requires confirmation.
-Editing/management restricted if company status is 'suspended' or 'deleted' or if job itself is admin-suspended.
+Editing/management restricted if company status is 'suspended'/'deleted' or if job itself is admin-suspended.
   - **Application Management**: Employers update `status` and `employerNotes` in `application` documents.
 Status updates require confirmation.
 Management restricted if company/job is suspended/deleted.
 - **Saving a Candidate Search:**
   - **Action**: User clicks "Save Current Search" in candidate filter sidebar, names the search, confirms.